What accessible content is

 - emergency alerts

-This information should be easy to find and use.
-Don't hide this information in hard to read or use PDFs, flyers or website widgets.
+Essential information should be easy to find and use.
+Do not hide it in hard-to-read PDFs, flyers, or website widgets.

-Where possible, publish this essential information as plain text on a page on your website (like the information on this page).
-This helps it work well on phones, tablets and with assistive technologies like screen readers.
+Where possible, publish essential information as plain text on a web page.
+This works better on mobile devices and with assistive technologies such as screen readers.

-If you share essential information as a PDF (Portable Document Format) or using other digital methods, you must make sure this information is accessible to as many people as possible.
+If you share essential information as a PDF or another digital format, you must make it accessible.

 Example: School admissions policy as a PDF

-Make an accessible PDF from an accessible source document, usually in Microsoft Word.
+Create an accessible PDF from an accessible source document, usually Microsoft Word.

-- add a clear file name and document title
+- use a clear file name and document title

-- add alternative text for images (like a school logo)
+- add alternative text for images, such as a school logo

-- consider if the document is meant mainly for online reading and how web addresses (URLs) will be used
+- consider how web addresses (URLs) will be used if the document is mainly read online

-Read detailed guidance, including a checklist, in How to make Word documents accessible.
+Read the detailed guidance and checklist in How to make Word documents accessible.

 Example: Sharing a school lunch menu

-If you're uploading a lunch menu as a PDF, you can also list the menu items directly on your website.
-Ideally, use headings and simple bullet lists, so everyone can access it.
+If you upload a lunch menu as a PDF, also list the menu items directly on your website using headings and simple bullet lists.

-Avoid using tables or calendar widgets on web pages, unless you can make them accessible.
-They can be hard to navigate on small screens and with screen reader software.
+Avoid tables or calendar widgets unless you can make them accessible.
+These can be difficult to use on small screens and with screen readers.

-If you post a parents' evening flyer in a school app or on a social media feed, include the key details in plain text in the main part of the post.
+If you share a flyer in an app or on social media, include the key details as plain text in the post.
+For example:

 Book your slot - email: office@school.notts.sch.uk